tkareine/jekyll-minibundle/Readme.md

       id: my-scripts
     {% endminibundle %}

-Then, specify the command for launching your favorite bundling tool in `$JEKYLL_MINIBUNDLE_CMD_JS` environment variable.
+Then, specify the command for launching your favorite minifier in `$JEKYLL_MINIBUNDLE_CMD_JS` environment variable.
 For example, when launching Jekyll: